How to Grow Food for Free in the City

 You can make raised beds out of just about anything.

-Bricks– You can find crumbling buildings or construction waste.
+Bricks – You can find them near crumbling buildings or in construction waste.
 Pile them up to make a very simple raised bed.

-Tires- These are ideal for putting native wildflowers that are beneficial for bees and butterflies rather than food that you are going to eat.
+Tires – These are ideal for planting native wildflowers that are beneficial for bees and butterflies rather than food that you are going to eat.

 Most anything that can hold in the soil can be utilized!
-The keys to making raised beds for free are to be creative, use wasted resources, use what is nearby, and to try to have the least environmental impact and need as few virgin resources as possible.
+The keys to making raised beds for free are to be creative, use wasted resources, use what is nearby, and to try to have the least environmental impact, using as few virgin resources as possible.

 The biggest mistake you can make is not composting and sending your food scraps and yard trimmings to the landfill instead.
 This is a waste of resources and instead of being a benefit to the environment by composting, you are putting a burden on the environment.